mech/Notes/DevOps/docker.md

 * SELinux protect the host system from container processes
 * Container processes only write to container files

+The `~/.dockercfg` configuration file holds Docker registry authentication credentials, so protect this file!
+It should be owned by your user with permissions of `0600`

 ## Docker Compose

 Multi-container apps are a hassle.